-This quaint city in San Diego’s North County offers beautiful beaches, a charming downtown “village,” luxury resorts, and more.
+This quaint city in San Diego’s North County offers lots of attractions + activities, from beautiful beaches, a charming downtown “village,” luxury resorts, and more.

 Perhaps its most famous attraction is the Flower Fields at Carlsbad Ranch, where millions of colorful ranunculus flowers bloom in a rainbow of colors across 50 acres each spring.
 If your California road trip takes place between the first week of March and Mother’s Day, this is one of the best attractions along I-5 and cannot be missed!

 Dubbed the “Spanish Village by the Sea,” San Clemente consistently ranks as one of the best surf towns in California.
 You’ll find some of the most beautiful beaches in Southern California, gorgeous Spanish architecture, a vibrant downtown area, and a super laid-back feel.